ImperialCollegeLondon/ReCoDE-PythonGUI/5_Extensions/readme.md

 ```
 3. It is possible that the display speed is slower than the speed for serial port to send one frame of data.
 In this case, you will have more than one frame in the buffer.
 In the tutorial code, we use a list with `append` method to read all the frames.
 One frame contains all the data you type in the transmitting box before you click `send`.
 A detailed introduction to frames in serial port transmittion can be found [here](https://www3.nd.edu/~lemmon/courses/ee224/web-manual/web-manual/lab12/node2.html#:~:text=A%20frame%20is%20a%20set,the%20end%20of%20a%20frame.).

 4. The serial port object has a property called `in_waiting`.
 This property returns the number of bytes in the receive buffer.
 You can use this property to check if there is any data in the buffer.
-You can use the following code to check if there is any data in the buffer:

 ```python
 if ser.in_waiting > 0:
     data = ser.readline()
 ```
 5. The serial port object has a property called `is_open`.
 This property returns True if the serial port is open.
 You can use this property to check if the serial port is open.
-You can use the following code to check if the serial port is open:
+You can use the following code to close the serial port if the serial port is open:

 ```python
 if ser.is_open: